zakariaGatter/zshing/README.md

 * keep track of and configure your plugins right in the `.zshrc`
 * Install Zsh plugins from Github or Locally
 * Install zsh Plugins from Gitlab and BitBucket and other sites
-* Loas plugins from oh-my-zsh
+* Load plugins from oh-my-zsh
 * Disable zsh Plugin by add "#" at first
     * `this plugin wont be removed but wont be load when start zsh, its useful for themes`
 * Update Zsh plugins